Run-of-the-mill Columbia 50s B-Western

 The movie was directed by Ray Nazarro who started in silent movies and graduated to directing for Poverty Row studios in the 1930s.
 He directed dozens of B-Westerns for Columbia in the 1940s and 50s, including some of the Durango Kid series with Charles Starrett.
 His first Western as director was Song of the Prairie in 1945 and he was still directing episodes of Fury on TV in 1960.
 He was a journeyman who turned out low-budget B-movies on time and on budget and as such was liked by Harry Cohn and the other studio bosses.

 Bland good guy Bromfield with equally uninspired Wanda Hendrix

 Actually, he didn’t do that bad a job on The Black Dakotas.
 There is at least a fair bit of action.
 But with an improbable plot, bad screenplay and iffy acting he couldn’t do much.
 The look of the film is OK, though, as was usually the case with 50s Columbia oaters.
-It’s in a nice Technicolor and well shot by DP Ellis W Carver (this was the fourteenth of his many B-Westerns) in attractive Iverson Ranch and Simi Hills locations (California making a rather green Dakota).
+It’s in a nice Technicolor and well shot by DP Ellis W Carver (this was the fourteenth of his many B-Westerns) in attractive Iverson Ranch and Simi Hills locations.
 They do resort to that annoying speeded-up film to accelerate horse chases, which always looks very silly now.

 A bit of a clunker, all in all, but just about watchable.